- Spears Home

 Students should plan to take exams within the time allowed per the directions of the instructor.

 Students are responsible for testing fees and test taking supplies.

-If student is taking a paper-based exam, after completed, the proctor will send the exam to the Online Learning office.
+If student is taking a paper-based exam, after completed, the proctor will send the exam to the Michael and Anne Greenwood Center for Online Excellence.
 Proctored Exams are not to be removed from the testing center at any time or handled by student.

 If a student is not able to take the exam at the designated time, special arrangements need to be approved by the instructor.
-The Online Learning Office will not approve any requests for examination procedures that are not set by the instructor.
+The Michael and Anne Greenwood Center for Online Excellence will not approve any requests for examination procedures that are not set by the instructor.
 The instructor reserves the right to refuse a make-up exam, assign an alternative exam, or not accept exams that are turned in late.

 Spears School of Business as well as OSU are committed to teaching and upholding integrity as a core value.
 Academic integrity ensures fairness for students as well as preservation of our reputation.
 We ask that students respect OSU’s commitment to academic integrity and uphold the values of honesty and responsibility that preserve our academic community.